| How our royal continental visitor almost start a war.

-Even a voyage she had invested in where a cannon got fired accidentally at the wrong ship could thrust England into a war.*
+Even a voyage she had invested in where a cannon got fired accidentally near the wrong ship could thrust England into a war.*

 There were lots of issues that prevented her from investing in the majority of enterprises.
 The enterprises were completely legal and most just needed money that she could not provide (openly).
 She hated to see men walk away, for example, because their uncle was a Catholic in France so the queen asked me if I could take up the slack and invest in them for both the future security of the country as well as my own future.
-She was over 50 which was very old back then and was worried about my future as a pauper, so from then on I obeyed my queen's suggestion as much as I could.
+So from then on I obeyed my queen's suggestion as much as I could.

 I got rich really quickly after that by investments that averaged returns of 10 fold in 1 to 2 years.
 That was typical.
 Queen Elizabeth made 47,000 crowns from a 1,000 crown investment in Francis Drakes around the world expedition.